Rembie01/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/docs/README.md

 ## Description
 The project currently allows one object (the one with the highest score) from one class to be detected.
 This makes it a lot easier to follow only one object.
 The script returns a string and sends this over the usb port.
-This can can be read by the Arduino. (scripts are currently lacking)
+This can can be read by the Arduino. (scripts are currently available under expermental(yes, this is a typo))